Speaking Out

 On November 6, 2018 Amendment 6 was passed, giving victims equal rights as the offenders.
 I was honored to attend and speak in Ft.
 Lauderdale following the election results.
 I was also honored to meet more victims and hear their story as well.

-Bay News 9 Interview
+Bay News 9

-Marsy's Law for Florida Campaign
+Links for media interviews for Marsy's Law for Florida

 With just three years to retire, Charlie gave his life serving his community.
 He worked twenty-three years to build his pension so we could support ourselves and live the life we worked so hard for.
 At the time of Charlie's death, the city pension ordinances were outdated - leaving me only half of Charlie's pension.